AnthonyCxx/carp/README.md

 features for a parser:

 # Planned Features
-- Special handling for '--help'
+- Special handling for '--help' + helpful error messages on improper arguments supplied
 - Parsing collected arguments
-- Remove all uses of exceptions (via nullptr and std::optional)
+- Remove exceptions where possible (via nullptr and std::optional)
+- Update 'ArgAction' to SingleValue, ManyValue, Flag, and Count.
+- Add support for try_parse_user_defined.
+Problem: user does not have access to CmdArg::values, which are needed for custom parsing.